34th Street East Theatre

 A former single-screen neighborhood movie theatre, located directly across the street from the former Loews 34th Street Theatre showplace.

 A conversion of a power station, the 34th Street East Theatre was opened on July 16, 1963 with Richard Harris in “This Sporting Life”.
 It was operated by Walter Reade-Stirling Theatres.
-Showing mostly upscale fare during its run, it closed it doors in September of 1997 with the decidedly downscale “Kull the Conqueror”.
+Showing mostly upscale fare during its run, it closed it doors on September 11, 1997 with the decidedly downscale “Krull the Conqueror” starring Kevin Sorbo.

 The space served as a lecture hall to Yeshiva University’s Geraldine Schottenstein Cultural Center.
 By early-2016 they had moved out and it was being demolished.

 Just login to your account and subscribe to this theater.